-Led by the Supervising High Court Judge, Mrs Comfort Bekyem and the President of the Eastern Regional House of Chiefs, Nene Sackite II, the chiefs swore the oath of office and secrecy to the house.
+Led by the Supervising High Court Judge, Mrs Comfort Bekyem and the President of the Eastern Region House of Chiefs, Nene Sackite II, the chiefs swore the oath of office and secrecy to the house.

-He was glad that the chiefs have finally joined the house and stated that their addition to the house would add to progress made, adding that the chiefs would help reduce the workload that fell on a few people.
+He was glad that the chiefs had finally joined the house and stated that their addition to the house would add to progress made, adding that the chiefs would help reduce the workload that fell on a few people.

 He reminded them that three more chiefs including Akyem Kotoku, Yilo Krobo and Anum, were absent due to some chieftaincy disputes in their traditional areas and called on all the chiefs to pray and hope the many disputes faced by the chiefs would be resolved.

-Nene Sackite II indicated that chieftaincy disputes had adverse effect on the development of their areas urging “Paramount Chiefs should endeavor to do all they can to bring all on board to foster development.
+Nene Sackite indicated that chieftaincy disputes had adverse effect on the development of their areas urging “Paramount Chiefs should endeavor to do all they can to bring all on board to foster development.